Elkfox/Cartfox/TUTORIAL.md

 Make sure it has the same selector as your list of selectors when you initialised Cartfox.
 In our case our selector was `#AddToCart` and we can see that the button has an attribute `id="AddToCart` so we're good to go.

 ### Popup Cart
 If you have a cart popup that appears when a customer adds something to cart then adapting this for Cartfox is simple.
+While other ajax cart interfaces use templating languages or two-way data binding we think our method is much easier to use and implement.

-The best bit about this is that you can leave the current cart popup entact except for a few small changes.
+#### popup-cart.liquid
 ```html
 <div id="PopupCart" class="popup overlay">
   <div class="popup-inner">